 As far as battery life goes I use it every day from about 8:30am until about 11pm and it usually has about 47-56% battery life left in it.
 I like how it displays a clock (if you want it to) whilst it’s charging.
 It negates the need for a bedside clock.
 The charger is a little bulky but does have the benefit over the Apple Watch of being able to use it like a bedside clock as it charges on it’s side rather than flat.

 Overall I am very happy with my watch and I think it will be hard for any of the other brands to beat it.
+This would make an ideal gift for you to buy yourself or if you are after gift ideas for your girlfriend, sister or mom.

 Whilst I am a Lenovo Insider and do get given some devices to try out from Lenovo for free this watch was bought by me with my own hard earned money.
 There was no discount and no free demo device.